Rcoleman97/UNITE-IAT/README.md

 Customizing the task for other versions
 --------------------------------------------

-The implementation here uses a spreadsheet that defines the block order being used (you can see blocks_order1.xlsx and blocks_order2.xlsx) and these then call further conditions files (cong_train.xlsx, cong_test.xlsx etc.) on each block of trials to determine how the trials run *within* that block.
+The implementation here uses a spreadsheet files to define the block orders being used.
+You can see the block_order xlsx files and the conditions files for each block (cong_train.xlsx, cong_test.xlsx etc.) in the *resources* folder.

-To change the stimuli for your own task you can simply change the lines in the conditions files
+To change the stimuli for your own task you can simply change the lines in the conditions files to set what is considered a congruent or incongruent train/test condition.